berteh/synfig-import-labels/README.md

-    AUDACITY_LABELS_FILE = "labels.txt" # audacity labels file name, must be located in your synfig project directory IMPORT_START = True					# set to True to import keyframe for start of label IMPORT_END = True					# set to True to import keyframe for end of label START_SUFFIX = ""					# suffix to add to a label-start keyframe, to distinguish it from label-end frame END_SUFFIX = " - end"				# suffix to add to a label-end keyframe, to distinguish it from label-start frame OVERWRITE_KEYFRAMES_WITH_SAME_NAME = False # set to True to replace keyframe with exact same description
+    AUDACITY_LABELS_FILE = "labels.txt" # audacity labels file name, must be located in your synfig project directory IMPORT_START = True					# set to True to import keyframe for start of label IMPORT_END = False					# set to True to import keyframe for end of label START_SUFFIX = ""					# suffix to add to a label-start keyframe, to distinguish it from label-end frame END_SUFFIX = " - end"				# suffix to add to a label-end keyframe, to distinguish it from label-start frame OVERWRITE_KEYFRAMES_WITH_SAME_NAME = False # set to True to replace keyframe with exact same description